ueffel/Keypirinha-PackageControl/README.md

 If you created your own package and want it to be available via PackageControl to other Keypirinha users you can submit it [here](https://ue.spdns.de/packagecontrol/new_package).
 The preferred way of publishing is Github.
 Your package repository should have the ready-to-use `.keypirinha-package` file in the release section.
-The package repository looks for the newest release that has such a file und exposes it.
+The package repository looks for the newest release (not pre-release) that has such a file und exposes it.

 (If I find the time for it I will clean up and publish the code for the package repository web app for everyone that wants his own package repository.
 It's a python wsgi application written with